zlintian/SBayesR_Prediction/README.md

 ```

-PRS can be profiles for all traits and all data set in a loop like this:
+PRS can be profiled for all traits and all data set in a loop like this:

 ```{r, eval = F, echo = T, engine='sh'}
 traitArray=("gwas" "Height"  "BMI" "T2D" "CARD" "GORD" "PUD" "GPM" "IBS" "IM" "IBD")